dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 #### Upgrade from Dapr 0.11.x to 1.0.0

-Upgrading from 0.11.x to 1.0.0 safely requires additional step to keep 0.11.x placement service to migrate from 0.11.x placement service to 1.0.0 placement service.
-These two commands disable `helm upgrade` to uninstall 0.11.x placement service.
+To upgrade from 0.11.x to 1.0.0, the below commands is required to keep 0.11.x placement service to migrate from 0.11.x placement service to 1.0.0 placement service:

 ```sh
 kubectl annotate deployment dapr-placement "helm.sh/resource-policy"=keep -n dapr-system